GuillaumeDD/gowpy/README.md

 #
 builder = GoWBuilder(directed=True, window_size=4)

-text = """gowpy is a simple framework for exploiting graph-of-words in nlp gowpy leverages graph-of-words representation for document classification and for keyword extraction from a document"""
+text = """gowpy is a simple library for exploiting graph-of-words in nlp gowpy leverages graph-of-words representation for document classification and for keyword extraction from a document"""